natalia-coelho/bernats-calculator/README.md

 **How to test**
 - Go to the root app
-- Run the command `pytest` in the cmd
+- Run `pytest` command in the cmd
+- Verify if all tests have passed
+- Feel free to implement more of them :)

 ## DevOps